dialect-map/dialect-map-job-pubsub/README.md

 git submodule update --init --recursive
 ```

-The repositories defined as sub-modules will follow their own development pace.
+The repository defined as submodule will follow their own development pace.
-For cases where the sub-module repositories has been updated on GitHub, and want
+For cases where the submodule repository has been updated on GitHub, and want
-to propagate those changes to your local copy of the repositories:
+to propagate those changes to your local copy:

 ```sh
 git submodule update --remote